 The Johnston Canyon walk is the best thing you can do in Banff in the winter or summer for free.
 In the winter it’s truly magical and has fewer tourists (but still busy).
 Have you ever stood on a frozen waterfall before?
 Neither had we until the Johnston Canyon hike.
 Due to the elevation of the region and the sub-zero temperatures of winter the waterfalls of Johnston Canyon freeze in time.
 It’s a pretty surreal experience and completely accessible for all.

 As a tip, we suggest picking up some ice cleats in town if you visit Banff in the winter.
 Although the trail is well managed it can get icy and it’s better to slip everywhere on the trail – ours were very handy!
 Once you reach the end of the trail and the most impressive frozen fall you’ll probably find some ice climbers.
 If you’re feeling adventurous book an ice climbing tour yourself.

 The summer is a completely different experience and nice to watch the waterfalls in motion.
 It is one of the easiest hikes you can do around Banff, with a well-maintained trail that is suitable for all ages.
 If you want to make a bit more of day out make sure to continue on to the Ink Pots.

-Climb Athabasca Glacier
+Climb Mount Athabasca